dnstrach/ChefsKiss/README.md

 ### ViewModel
 The ViewModel/MyRecipe pathway is made up of AddEditRecipeViewModel and RecipeDetailViewModel classes.
 The AddEditRecipeViewModel contains properties and methods to collect and maintain recipe data submitted by a Form.

 When selecting a photo from PhotosPicker, the **loadTransferable(from:)**  method will return a Progress object.
-Progress is determined by **loadTransferable<T>(
-    type: T.Type,
-    completionHandler: @escaping (Result<T?, any Error>) -> Void ) -> Progress where T: Transferable** to load PhotosPickerItem as Data to and convert it as UIImage in ImagePickerView.
+Progress is determined by **loadTransferable(type:completionHandler:)** to load PhotosPickerItem as Data to be converted to UIImage in ImagePickerView.
 Success values from Result determine if there is a selected image or if there is a selected image from Photos.
-The **loadTransferable(from:)** method is called from a **var selectedPhoto: PhotosPickerItem? { get set }** with a didSet property observer that will determine the Progress object and the **ImageState**.
+The **loadTransferable(from:)** method is called from a **var selectedPhoto: PhotosPickerItem? { get set }** with a didSet property observer that will determine the Progress object and the ImageState.

 To add ingredients, equipment, and instructions in a List, AddEditRecipeViewModel will initialize the Ingredients, Equipment, and Instruction objects and append them to an array.
 Steps are moved by the **moveStep(index:destination:)** method.
 The step’s number will automatically update when being moved in either direction of the list.
 ```